ebzzry/ebzzry.github.io/en/src/emacs-mail.md

 <div class="center">February 2, 2014</div>
 <div class="center">Updated: March 31, 2017</div>

->“Just because it isn’t done doesn’t mean it can’t be done.
+>Just because it isn’t done doesn’t mean it can’t be done.
 Just because it can be done doesn’t mean
->it should be.”<br>
+>it should be.<br>
 >―Barry Glasford

 In this day and age, checking your mail means going to the website of your mail provider, or using a